Hritikraj8804/Docker_practise/tier_2_app/my-2tier-app-01/README.md

 Configured Nginx as a reverse proxy inside the frontend container.
 The frontend JavaScript now makes requests to Nginx, which then forwards them to the backend container.
 This approach bypasses the browser's DNS resolution limitations.

 ### 3. Permission Denied for Docker Commands

+**Problem:**

+Running Docker commands like `docker ps` resulted in a "permission denied" error, indicating the user lacked access to the Docker daemon socket.

+**Solution:**

+Added the user to the `docker` group using `sudo usermod -aG docker $USER` and logged out and back in (or ran `newgrp docker`).

+### 4. Ephemeral Changes Inside Containers

+**Problem:**

+Changes made directly inside running containers using `docker exec` were lost after the container was stopped and removed.

+**Solution:**

+Modified the `Dockerfile` for the respective service (frontend or backend) to persist changes.
+Rebuilt the Docker image and re-ran the container.